Good for You (Selena Gomez song): Release and artwork

 Originally, "Good for You" was not intended to be the lead single from Revival.
 Michaels and Tranter thought the song would "never be a single in a million years", and was better suited as an album track, though Gomez insisted: "Nope, this is my first single, motherfucker".
 Interscope CEO John Janick also questioned its strength as a lead single, as well as Gomez's collaboration with Rocky, which he felt may be perceived as odd.
 Gomez did not want the lead single to be "the obvious, huge song", and instead wanted it to set the tone for Revival and a new phase in her artistry.
 In an interview for iHeartRadio, she explained: "I have become more comfortable with my sexuality, and who I am, and my body, and I feel really proud of that.
 That's why it was the one to kick off the album".
 As a result, besides serving as the first single from the album, the song also was the first by Gomez to be released through Interscope and Polydor Records.
 She created anticipation for its release, posting several teasers in her Instagram account.
-On June 12, 2015, the singer announced that the song would be released ten days later.
+On June 12, 2015, Gomez announced that the song would be released ten days later.